 Your submission did not meet our amateur series revised standards for publication.

-If your amateur series is not approved, you will receive a detailed explanation via email from our community manager with instructions on amending your series and resubmitting (when applicable).
-Submissions containing copyrighted concepts or creation cannot be published and will be deleted.
+If your amateur series is not approved, you will receive a detailed explanation via email from our community team with instructions on amending your series and resubmitting (if applicable).
+Submissions containing copyrighted concepts or creation cannot be published and will be deleted from our system.

 NeonMob only publishes the very best of our amateur submissions and not every submission will be published.
 As the amateur option is intended to introduce new and emerging artist to the NeonMob community, each creator is limited to a small number of amateur submissions that will be accepted for review.
 Once a creator reaches their limit for amateur series published, they are encouraged to upload future concepts as pro series submissions for community vote.